Editor’s Note

 Why Compare 17 Mesh and 25 Mesh?

 Growers rarely confuse 50 mesh with 80 mesh—but 17 mesh and 25 mesh are different.
-They look similar at a glance, both are considered low–medium density nets, and both are widely used in orchards and open-field vegetable production.
-However, the target pests, airflow performance, and crop suitability are completely different.
+They look similar at a glance; both are considered low–to medium–density nets and are widely used in orchards and open-field vegetable production.

 17 mesh is traditionally used in orchard systems and large-scale structures because of its high ventilation and ability to repel large insects.